Kintore Way Nursery School

 What should I do if I have a complaint?

-If you have any concerns or complaints regarding the care or welfare of your child, please speak to the Key Person, Early Years SEND Leader, Executive Head Teacher or Deputy Head Teachers who can advise on formal procedures for complaint [see the complaints policy.]
+If you have any concerns or complaints regarding the care or welfare of your child, please speak to the Key Person, SENDCo, Deputy Head Teacher or Executive Head Teacher who can advise on formal procedures for complaint [see the complaints policy.]

 Where can I find out more information about special educational needs and /or disabilities in Southwark?